mitchbr31/mitchbr/Python/ReadMe.md

 1.2.
 A* Search

 Using the A* Search algorithm to run against a csv file.
 This can be viewed in both a .py format, as well as an Anaconda notebook.

+# 2. Web Scraping
+2.1 NBA Scores

+Uses BeautifulSoup to scrape information on NBA games from a provided date.
+This will search for all games and their respective final scores for a date provided by the user.